kapilreddy/bunshin/README.md

 - High availabilty
 - Distributing query load across multiple machines

-Distributing query load is important because even though redis is capable of a really high number of queries per second.
-Network bandwidth becomes a bottleneck for a single machine cache.
-It is one of the factors that impact redis performance mentioned [here](http://redis.io/topics/benchmarks)
+Distributing query load is important because even though Redis is capable of a high number of queries per second, network bandwidth becomes a bottleneck for a single machine cache.
+It is one of the factors that impact Redis performance mentioned [here](http://redis.io/topics/benchmarks)

 ####Leiningen